ARM-software/arm-trusted-firmware/docs/reset-design.rst

 Cold boot on a single CPU
 -------------------------

-By default, the TF assumes that several CPUs may be released out of reset.
+By default, TF-A assumes that several CPUs may be released out of reset.
 Therefore, the cold boot code has to arbitrate access to hardware resources shared amongst CPUs.
 This is done by nominating one of the CPUs as the primary, which is responsible for initialising shared hardware and coordinating the boot